Generic E-Variables for Exact Sequential k-Sample Tests that allow for Optional Stopping: Introduction

-\paragraph{Relevance of the $2 \times 2$ application} Even in this age of big data and huge models, the lowly $2 \times 2$ model is still used as heavily as ever in clinical trials, psychological studies and so on --- areas heavily plagued by the {\em reproducibility crisis\/} \citep{pace2019likelihood}.
+\paragraph{Relevance} Even in this age of big data and huge models, simple tests for comparing two populations are still used as heavily as ever in clinical trials, psychological studies and so on --- areas heavily plagued by the {\em reproducibility crisis\/} \citep{pace2019likelihood}.
 In a by-now notorious questionnaire \citep{john2012measuring}, more than $55\%$ of the interviewed psychologists admitted to the practice of `adding data until the results look good'.
-While classical methods lose their type-I error guarantee if one does this (Figure~\ref{fig:type1Error} in Section~\ref{sec:experiments}), our \E-value based tests allow for it, while, due to the option of stopping early, remaining competitive in terms of sample sizes needed to obtain a desired power.
+While classical methods lose their type-I error guarantee if one does this (Figure~\ref{fig:type1Error} in Appendix~\ref{app:experiments} in the Supporting Material), \E-value based tests allow for it, while, due to the option of stopping early, remaining competitive in terms of sample sizes needed to obtain a desired power.
 We illustrate the practical advantage of our test in Section~\ref{sec:realworld} using the recent real-world example of the SWEPIS trial which was stopped early for harm \citep{wennerholm2019induction}.
-Their analysis being based on a $p$-value (by definition designed for fixed sampling plan), the question whether there was indeed sufficient evidence available to stop early is very hard to answer, since the sampling plan was not followed so that the $p$-value that led them to stop was by definition incorrectly calculated.
+Their analysis being based on a p-value (by definition designed for fixed sampling plan), the question whether there was indeed sufficient evidence available to stop early is very hard to answer, since the sampling plan was not followed so that the p-value that led them to stop was by definition incorrectly calculated.
 This also makes it very difficult to combine the test results with results from earlier or future data while keeping anything like error control.
 We show that with our \E-value based methodology we would have obtained sufficient evidence to stop for harm after the same number of events had occurred.
 Additionally, this \E-value, even though based on a stopped trial, can be effortlessly combined with \E-values from other trials while retaining error guarantees.
 Also, our results are of interest beyond mere testing: the \E-variables we develop in this paper can be used to obtain {\em anytime-valid confidence intervals\/} \citep{howard2018uniform} that also remain valid under optional stopping.
 We will report on this extension elsewhere.